Walter Macken: Biography

 Walter Macken was originally an actor, principally with the Taibhdhearc (where he met his wife, Peggy) in Galway, and The Abbey Theatre in Dublin.
 He also played lead roles on Broadway in M. J. Molloy's The King of Friday's Men and his own play Home Is the Hero.
 The success of his third book, Rain on the Wind (winner of the Literary Guild award in the USA), enabled him to focus his energies on writing.
 He also acted in films, notably in Arthur Dreifuss' adaptation of Brendan Behan's The Quare Fellow.
 He is perhaps best known for his trilogy of Irish historical novels Seek the Fair Land, The Silent People and The Scorching Wind.

+In September 1966 he moved to the small Gaeltacht village of Menlo in County Galway.
+Many of Macken's works are rooted in the Galway area of Connemara.
+He died suddenly at home on 22 April 1967 and was survived by his wife and two sons.
 His son Ultan Macken is a well-known journalist in the print and broadcast media of Ireland, and wrote a biography of his father, Walter Macken: Dreams on Paper.